 If you've suffered due to medical malpractice, make sure you hold all responsible parties accountable.
 Hospitals may be liable for a portion of your damages.
 Atlanta medical malpractice lawyer ReShea Balams will seek recovery from all parties who bore responsibility for your damages, including the hospital where you were treated.

-Contact Balams Law Group today to schedule a consultation.
+Contact The Balams Firm today to schedule a consultation.
 ReShea Balams represents clients through Fulton County, Gwinnett County, Cobb County, DeKalb County and Clayton County.